-Employers must pay to an employee the allowances the employee is entitled to under clause 17.
+16.1 Employers must pay to an employee the allowances the employee is entitled to under this clause.
+See Schedule B for a summary of monetary allowances and method of adjustment.

-17.2 Wage-related allowances
+16.2 Wage-related allowances

 (a) Stand-by allowance